 But how could the Son have been begotten by the Father and at the same time be eternally coexistent?
 Nature itself gives us a hint.
 You can light one candle from another.
 The second flame can be said to proceed from the first.
 And yet both flames are of the same substance and are the same age.
 When you hold the flames together they are one.
 Pull them apart and they are distinctly two.
 We can say the second flame was begotten not made and one with the other.
 The same can be said if we include a third candle.

-If we worship a perfect all powerful God it is only natural to believe that such a God has no need of anything or anyone in order to be who He is.
-If He were dependant on anyone or anything He wouldn’t be perfect or all powerful.
-It stands to reason that a perfect God would perfectly love.
+A perfect and all powerful God doesn’t need anything or anyone.
+If He were dependent on anyone or anything He wouldn’t be perfect or all powerful.
+It stands to reason that a perfect God would be perfectly loving.
 But love needs an object.
 And if God is going to be independent and perfectly loving the object of His love would have to be another person within Himself.
 God’s love is creative and life giving so it naturally manifests itself in a third person.
 Thus the doctrine of the Trinity is reasonable and to be expected.

 Some balk at the idea of an eternal God.
 How can anyone be eternal?
 Well we know that time is eternal.
 There was always a yesterday and there will always be a tomorrow.
 We don’t fully understand it but we know it has to be true.
 And is it not logical that the God who reigns over eternity be eternal Himself?
 As finite beings we can only fully understand finite concepts.
 However, we can see the necessity of eternal concepts.